Attractions and Culture

 AMA National Model Aviation Museum – Experience the world of model aviation at the Academy of Model Aeronautics (AMA) headquarters, located just southeast of Muncie.
 The 1,000-acre Aeromodeling Center is home to the AMA National Model Aviation Museum, which holds the largest collection of model aircrafts in the U.S. The museum retains more than 200 years of model aviation history.

 Horizon Convention Center – Located in what used to be Muncie’s Federal Building, the Horizon Convention Center maintains its historic beauty while offering the most modern entertainment and audio-visual technology.
 The 47,000 square feet of meeting space is regularly occupied by local, state, national and international events, many of which are open for the public to attend.
-The building is also home to the Muncie Children’s Museum, the second largest children’s museum in Indiana.
+The building will soon have an attached hotel, Courtyard Muncie at Horizon Convention Center.
+The hotel will allow convention and event guests the luxury of staying close to the convention center.
+The hotel will also be home to The Arc Training Institute and Teaching Hotel which will job train and teach individuals with learning disabilities.
+The Horizon Convention Center also houses the Muncie Children’s Museum, the second largest children’s museum in Indiana.

 Muncie Children’s Museum – Originally located in the former Petty and Walgreen’s buildings when it opened in 1977, the Muncie Children’s Museum moved to its current 24,000-square-foot facility during the expansion of the Horizon Convention Center in 1996.
 Nearly 20 interactive exhibits can be found in its current location, featuring everything from a Dino Dig and Bat Cave to the Munseetown Train.
 The museum also offers traveling exhibits and is equipped with an Outdoor Learning Center.